Jimster710/DndCampaign1/content/Characters/NPCs/The Oaf.md

 It seems as though, through [[Myastan Balasar|Balasar's]] confrontation with the [[Druidess Goblin]] in the crystal ball, that the Oaf's death was important to the Druidess.
 The Oaf survived the battle of [[Muldri's Rest]].
 He is particularly fond of Bobbert.

+The Silent Mage used some of the remaining magical energy from the failed ritual to regenerate The Oaf's mind.
+Apparently, his real name is **Arvind Krabicka**, and he claims to remember things from long ago, but not so long ago as when [[Renna the Elven Dragonslayer]] was around.

+> To be honest, he was easier to deal with when he was just an idiot.
+																	-The Cleric Hale

 ![[Designer (2).jpeg|400]]